Fspiga13/Humanoid-Robot-Obeys-Human-Action-Commands-through-a-Robot-Action-Ontology/README.md

 http://localhost:5003
 ```
 this setting is correct when you want to use the **simulated robot**.

-To make the robot software and the Reasoner communicate, it is necessary to **uncomment** the following line of code present in the Main class of the ZoraNlpReasoner main program:
+To interface the Choregraphe software with the ZoraNlpReasoner, it is necessary to **uncomment** the following line of code present in the Main class of the ZoraNlpReasoner main program:
 ```
 httpManager.postManager(analyzer);
 ```